seanfisk/diablo2-autohotkey-lib/README.md

 There is also a function available for use of one-off skills, such as Town Portal.
 This function allows you to assign a hotkey which switches to a skill, uses it, and then switches back to the last skill.

-**Automatic filling of potion belt.** The potion belt is a great way to heal yourself quickly!
-However, once your potion belt is empty, you have to remove yourself from the fray to refill it.
+**Automatic fill your belt with potions.** Using potions from the belt is a great way to heal yourself quickly!
+However, once your belt is empty, you have to remove yourself from the fray to refill it.
 This macro automatically fills your belt with potions from your inventory *and allows you to continue moving while it is executing*.
 This is a massive advantage as you can get back to the action much more quickly.

 **Mass inventory macros.** Select a block of multiple items anywhere and easily move or drop all of them at once.
 Move supports only single-cell items and can be used, for example, to move items within or between the stash, inventory, and Horadric Cube.
 Drop supports items of any size and can be used, for example, to drop multiple items on the ground, into a shop for selling, or into the Horadric Cube.